PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-06 07:34:53
+Last updated: 2024-04-06 07:35:26
-Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One
+Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister